 Ex votos and painting

 A miracle drawn from the Treatise on the Miracles of St Francis (chapter XIII) written by Tommaso da Celano in preparation for the saint’s canonisation shows in an exemplary manner the harshness and difficulties of illness and the coming together of ritual, saint, time, place and image in the effecting of a cure.
 The son of a man of Cisterna in Marittima had a terrible laceration in his genital parts, with the result that the output of the intestines could not be contained.
 The usual remedy, according to Celano, a belt, was of no use, indeed, it only procured worse pain and lesions.
 The parents made a vow to St Francis, brought the child to the new church dedicated to the saint in Velletri on the day of the saint’s feast, laying him in front of the saint’s image.
 While the Gospel was being sung, at the words of Matthew chapter 11 verse 25, ‘That which was hidden to the wise is revealed to children’, the belt broke, the wound was healed and the child was saved.
 The child in the miracle was healed by the saint, but the efficacy of the saint was activated by the image.

+Insert fig.3 here

 The panel by Bonaventura Berlinghieri, painted around 1235 for the church of St Francesco in Pescia is the first ‘vita panel’ of St Francis, and thus one which occupies an important position in iconography of St Francis and the development of narrative iconography more generally (fig. 1.3).
 The panel combines what Charles Hope called the iconic or devotional and the narrative, with the central figure of St Francis surrounded by scenes from his life and miracles after his death.
 Four of the scenes are posthumous miracles.
 Below two scenes which were to become iconic, the Stigmatization of St Francis and the Preaching to the Birds, is the miracle of the crippled girl, an early miracle which happened at the tomb of St Francis.
 The child had suffered the loss of all her members for a year and was brought by her nurse to the tomb of St Francis, with a wax figure.
 The cure itself is represented and the painting becomes testimony of the healing power of the saint.
 This is followed on the right by the healing of cripples at the tomb, then the healing of Bartolomeo of Narni of gout through a vision of St Francis who tells him to go to the baths, which he does, and the saint heals him.
 At the bottom is the exorcism of three people possessed by the devil at the tomb, which I shall return to later.